clkessel/US-state-covid-trend/README.md

 # U.S. State new Covid cases with geom_tile()

 In this code sample, we are going to explore the Center for Disease Control (CDC) "United States COVID-19 Cases and Deaths by State over Time" dataset.
 The dataset can be found at the following URL, along with the numerous CDC data sets publically available: https://data.cdc.gov/browse.
-The dataset is archived and hasn't been updated since October of 2022, but it does contain U.S. state COVID new case data from January 2020 - October 2022, which is sufficient for the purposes of this exercise.
+While the dataset is archived and hasn't been updated since October of 2022, but it does contain U.S. state COVID new case data from January 2020 - October 2022, which is sufficient for the purposes of this exercise.
 At the end of this analysis, we hope to see how new COVID cases trended at the state level over time in a single visual.

 I have the "United States COVID-19 Cases and Deaths by State over Time" data downloaded to a folder called 'data' in my R project folder.
 I set the working directory, load the data, and examine its structure like this: